grimme-lab/qc2-teaching/doc/scf.rst

    2. Add the initial guess to your program.
    3. Diagonalize the initial Fock matrix (use the symmetric orthonormalizer) to obtain a set of guess orbital coefficients **C**.
-   4. Calculate the initial density matrix **P** resulting from this orbital coefficients.
+   4. Calculate the initial density matrix **P** resulting from those orbital coefficients.

 Hartree-Fock Energy